-In North Carolina, we are providing holistic, trauma-informed aftercare for survivors through our new RISE Program (Restore, Inspire, Strengthen, and Empower): an integrated suite of services that contributes to the sustainable improvement of the wellbeing, safety, and self-sufficiency of survivors.
+In North Carolina, we are providing holistic, traumainformed aftercare for survivors through our new RISE Program (Restore, Inspire, Strengthen, and Empower): an integrated suite of services that contributes to the sustainable improvement of the wellbeing, safety, and self-sufficiency of survivors.
+We do this through trauma-informed care and support, community engagement, clinical therapy and comprehensive individualized case management, and by connecting survivors to services in the community.

-We do this through trauma-informed care and support, community engagement, clinical therapy and comprehensive individualised case management, including connecting survivors to services in the local community.
 We walk alongside them each step of the way, advocating on their behalf and guiding them through the social services and legal systems.